dmd-program/dmd-100/projects/deliver-final-prototype.md

 ## Instructions:

-1. Make changes based on the peer feedback and download the prototype file from InVision.
+1. Make changes based on the peer and instructor feedback and **download** the prototype file from InVision.
 2. Write a description of the changes made to the prototype in a `.doc` file.

 ## Post work to the Studio

-1. Upload a `.zip` file of the prototype.
+1. Upload a `prototype-USERID.zip` file of the prototype.
-2. Write all changes that were made in the assignment submission text box.
+2. Upload a `changelog.doc` with all changes that were made.